Donate Join Us

 • Encephalitis is a condition that can start suddenly and rapidly worsens; patients often require intensive supportive management as they can be severely ill.

 • Establishing that a specific pathogen found in the brain/spinal fluid has caused that encephalitis.
+Sometimes, pathogens may contaminate the CSF and not actually be the cause of encephalitis.

-By Alina Ellerington, Encephalitis International and reviewed by Dr Yun Huang, University of Liverpool
+By Alina Ellerington, Encephalitis International and reviewed by Dr Yun Huang, University of Liverpool and Dr Callum Cook, Honorary Clinical Fellow, University of Liverpool

 This information resource was supported by an educational grant from bioMerieux!

-FS035V1 Diagnostics in infectious encephalitis
+FS035V2 Diagnostics in infectious encephalitis

-Date created: January 2022; Review date: January 2025
+Date created: January 2022; Review date: January 2025; Next review: January 2028

 Disclaimer: We try to ensure that the information is easy to understand, accurate and up-to-date as possible.
 If you would like more information on the source material and references the author used to write this document please contact the Encephalitis International.
 None of the authors of the above document has declared any conflict of interest, which may arise from being named as an author of this document.